titon/nexus/readme.md

 nexus db delete foo
 ```

+The `nexus` user, with password `secret`, can be used to connect to either databases.

 ### Importing & Exporting ###

 There may be situations where you need to reuse a Nexus configuration across multiple users or computers.